cryptocav/volt-trading-dash/_docs/about.md

 layout: default
 title: "⚡ About"
 permalink: /about/
+collection: docs
 parent: Documentation
-collection: docs
 nav_order: 6
 description: >
-  Learn what the VOLT Trading Dashboard is, how it works, and why it exists.
-Built from scratch with Python and Pine.
+  Overview of the VOLT Trading Dashboard — a public-facing lab notebook for automated trading strategy design and deployment.
 ---